LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The Gitlab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
-It runs builds and tests in LC resource and compiler environments important to RAJA user applications at LLNL.
+It runs builds and tests in LC platform and compiler environments important to RAJA user applications at LLNL.

 Constraints
 -----------

-Running Gitlab CI on Livermore Computing (LC) resources is constrained by LC security policies.
+Running Gitlab CI on Livermore Computing (LC) platforms is constrained by LC security policies.
 The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically mirror a GitHub repo and